jbro129/android-modding/README.md

 [UABEA](https://github.com/nesrak1/UABEA) by nesrak1 : C# UABE for newer versions of unity.

+[UnityAssetReplacer](https://github.com/Skyluker4/UnityAssetReplacer) by Skyluker4 : A tool to replace files in a Unity Asset Bundle from given files.

 [ILSpy](https://github.com/icsharpcode/ILSpy) by icsharpcode : .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (&more).

 [UtinyRipper](https://github.com/mafaca/UtinyRipper) by mafaca : GUI and API library to work with Engine assets, serialized and bundle files.